 Flavor Profiles of Different Roasts

 In addition to the type of bean and equipment, the type of roast also has an impact on the coffee experience.
 Depending on what you are looking for in your perfect blend, you may find it in a light, medium, or dark roast.
-The lighter roasts are lighter in color and have a light and fragrant taste, making them a preferred roast for more mild-bodied coffee drinkers.
+The lighter roasts are lighter in color and have a light and fragrant taste, making them a more likely choice for more mild-bodied coffee drinkers.
 Medium roasts are more brown in color and have a non-oily surface.
 If you are looking for a traditional cup of coffee, this is the perfect blend for you.
 This flavorful blend is the preferred type of coffee in the United States.
-The dark roast blend features coffee beans that are nearly black with an oily surface that produces a noticeable bitterness.
-If you prefer a stronger flavor, then you will definitely enjoy this darker roast coffee.
+The dark roast blend features coffee beans that are nearly black with an oily surface that produces obvious bitterness.
+For people who prefer a stronger flavor, the darker roast coffee is the perfect choice.